microsoft/vscode-docs/docs/languages/css.md

 ### Step 4: Run the Build Task

-Again, as this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (Run Build Task).
-But this time, we've set a watch so the status bar should indicate that on the left-hand side.
+Again, as this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (**Run Build Task**).
+But this time, we've set a watch so the Status Bar should indicate that on the left-hand side.

 ![Task watching spinner](images/css/taskwatching.png)